Magnesium: The Mineral Superhero

 These horses are often difficult to work with, so riders tend to over exercise in an effort to manage behavior.
 They are worked harder and for longer periods of time in an effort to wear them down which only adds to the shortfall thus creating a vicious cycle.
 This causes more sweating and muscle cramping while contributing to fatigue, soreness, post competition pain and a negative association to work.
 Behavior gets worse with more work and exposure to stress, not better.
 Subsequently, horses begin to resent the show arena often developing gate issues.

-The daily magnesium requirement for maintenance has been estimated to be 13mg of elemental magnesium per kilogram of body weight.
-There are 1000mg to a gram, so the total daily magnesium requirements of a 500kg horse would be 15.5 grams of magnesium for a non-working horse.
-Please keep in mind that these are baseline estimates.
-Many horses require more than 15 g daily.
 There are many factors that affect magnesium absorption and utilization.
 Working horses require 10-30% more magnesium for light to moderate exercise, respectively, due to sweat losses.
 Horses who sweat heavily will lose magnesium at a more rapid rate as well.

 Magnesium toxicity is rare because excess is naturally excreted.
 Magnesium should be split between morning and evening feedings to increase absorption and decrease its occasional laxative effects.
 Once a horse becomes low on magnesium, it is very difficult for them to catch up without supplementation.

 What kind of magnesium should I use?
 There are injectables, oral supplements and transdermal applications.
 The most popular is oral magnesium oxide.
 It is the least bio-available form of magnesium but it is the most available and inexpensive to feed.
 Some horses do not like the powdery texture so picky eaters may turn up their noses to it.
 It can also act as a buffer in the horse’s stomach which can help horses who tend to develop ulcers.
 There are many oral forms of magnesium; the best form of which is Di-magnesium malate.
 It is highly absorb-able, bio-available and has the least potential laxative effect.
 Horse owners need to be aware that magnesium is in different forms such as citrate, oxide, ascorbate, which is the secondary ion.
 Horse owners should avoid magnesium sulfate because of its laxative effect.
-We recommend feeding 10 to 15 grams daily or to bowel tolerance, for working horses exhibiting mild to moderate signs of magnesium deficiency.
+We recommend feeding 6 to 10 grams daily or to bowel tolerance, for working horses exhibiting mild to moderate signs of magnesium deficiency.
 Horses showing severe signs of deficiency respond may require more.
 Every horse is different and will have its own individual maintenance dose.
 This will also fluctuate depending on times of stress, showing, weather and pasture content.
 When signs of deficiency begin to subside, the dosage can be tapered off.

 Transdermal magnesium (delivered through the skin) is an efficient way to deliver magnesium to muscle tissue as it bypasses the digestive system all together and can be taken up by the muscles rapidly.
 Transdermal application can be very therapeutic prior to athletic competition especially for the nervous horse and also post work out helping the body to recover and relax muscles.
 It is available in sprays, lotions and a magnesium chloride salt form that is dissolved in warm water, sponged on the horse and rinsed off after 20 minutes.
 This is the most economical of choices.